The Great Thunderstorm

-The Great Thunderstorm of Widecombe-in-the-Moor in Dartmoor, Kingdom of England, took place on Sunday, 21 October 1638, when the church of St Pancras was apparently struck by ball lightning during a severe thunderstorm.
+The Great Thunderstorm of Widecombe-in-the-Moor in Dartmoor, England took place on Sunday, 21 October 1638, when the church of St Pancras was apparently struck by ball lightning during a severe thunderstorm.
 An afternoon service was taking place at the time, and the building was packed with approximately 300 worshippers.
 Four of them were killed, around 60 injured, and the building severely damaged.

 Eyewitness accounts

 Written accounts by eyewitnesses, apparently published within months of the catastrophe, tell of a strange darkness, powerful thunder, and "a great ball of fire" ripping through a window and tearing part of the roof open.
 It is said to have rebounded through the church, killing some members of the congregation and burning many others.
 This is considered by some to be one of the earliest recorded instances of ball lightning.

 The Anglican minister, George Lyde, was unhurt, but his wife "had her ruff and the linen next her body, and her body, burnt in a very pitiful manner".
 The head of local warrener Robert Mead struck a pillar so hard that it left an indentation; his skull was shattered, and his brain hurled to the ground.
 A "one Master Hill a Gentleman of good account in the Parish" was thrown violently against a wall and died "that night".
 His son, sitting next to him, was unhurt.

 Some are said to have suffered burns to their bodies, but not their clothes.
 A dog is reported to have run out of the door, been hurled around as if by a small tornado, and fallen dead to the ground.

 The village schoolmaster of the time, a gentleman called Roger Hill, and brother of the deceased "Master Hill", recorded the incident in a rhyming testament which is still displayed on boards (originals replaced in 1786) in the church.